awe-media/awe.js/README.md

 It provides you with an overview of the different 'how-to' guides that are available to show you how to use different features and concepts when creating your own awe app.

-If you have any questions or need any other information please contact our [support team](mailto:support@awe.media).
+If you have any questions or need any other information please contact our support team (support [at] awe.media).
 We love to help people get the best out of the awe platform.

 - [How do I create an awe app?](#how-do-i-create-an-awe-app)
 - [How do I test and share my awe app?](#how-do-i-test-and-share-my-awe-app)